top of page

 Baptism

 In the Roman Catholic Church, Baptism is the first and most foundational sacrament of Christian initiation.
 It is through Baptism that a person is formally welcomed into the Church, cleansed from original sin, and incorporated into the Body of Christ.
 Baptism is seen as the gateway to the other sacraments and marks the beginning of a person's lifelong journey of faith.
-In preparation for baptism, the Archdiocese of Moncton requests that parents attend a baptismal preparation course.
+For children, the Archdiocese of Moncton requests that parents attend a baptismal preparation course.
+Please contact the Parish for more information.
+For adults seeking baptism, those interested should inquire through the Rite of Christian Initiation for Adults.

 Holy Matrimony or Holy Orders